![]() Motorcycle Investor mag ![]() Subscribe to our free email news Honda CB750-Four

 Guy 'Guido' Allen Pics: cb750prototype.com

-& Mecum What is believed to be the sole surviving Honda
+& Mecum What is thought to be the sole surviving Honda

 CB750-Four prototype will be auctioned by Mecum in the

-USA on January 31. ![]() The owner is Vic World, the long-term USA-based owner
+USA on January 31.
+Update Feb 1 – the CB sold for ![]() The owner is Vic World, the long-term USA-based owner

 of World Motorcycles